decentraland/old-documentation/_posts/development-guide/2022-05-18-deploying-your-own-transactions-server.md

   - **Name**: Forward Meta Tx
 - Get the APP ID from the created API

+Lastly, you'll need to fund your newly created dapp.
+You can do this by connecting your wallet in the `Gas Tank` section at the top right.
+Once connected, it'll enable you to deposit your [MATIC](https://polygon.technology/matic-token) to fund the transactions your users will send.
+If you need to get MATIC, check this [post](https://docs.decentraland.org/blockchain-integration/transactions-in-polygon/#where-can-i-get-matic-to-pay-for-transaction-fees).

+### Testnet

+If you want to test your app before going live and you're using Polygon you can do so in `Matic Mumbai`, the Polygon testnet.

+To do this simply repeat [the process](#configuring-biconomy) but picking `Matic Testnet (Mumbai)` on the network field.
+Then use the [following contract](https://mumbai.polygonscan.com/address/0xBF6755A83C0dCDBB2933A96EA778E00b717d7004#code) as your MetaTxForwarder.

+You'll need to fund your dapp, but you can do so easily by getting MATIC tokens from the [faucet](https://faucet.polygon.technology/).

 ## Downloading the transactions server

 First off, you'll need a copy of the Decentraland's transactions-server code.
-You can find it [on github](https://github.com/decentraland/transactions-server).
+You can find it [on github](https://github.com/decentraland/transactions-server/tree/v1).
 From there, you have two options:

 1. **Downloading the code**: To download the code, you have to first click on the green `Code` button and then either